Insurer Disclosure of Important Policy Provisions

 Summary Description of Claim Payment Determination

-The allowable amount of claim is determined by:
+The allowable amount of the claim is determined by:

 Example of Claims Payment Formula

 The deductible is subtracted from the covered amount.
 Once a deductible has been met, the remaining covered amount is reimbursed at the reimbursement percentage chosen at enrollment.

 An example with a $1,300 covered amount, a $100 annual deductible, and a 90% reimbursement percentage.

 The waiting period is the period of time specified in the policy that must pass before some or all of the coverage begins.
 The waiting period applies to the pet original start date and any coverage increases, but does not apply to your annual renewal, provided you maintain continuous coverage with us.
 The waiting period begins as of the effective date of the coverage period.